adpth/SignUp-Password-Validation-In-Java/README.md

  - Alteast 8 Characters

  # Kotlin UI code
- If you want this code in kotlin version check out the below link by Code.fun
+ If you want this code in **Kotlin version** check out the below link by Code.fun
  https://github.com/agamkoradiya/SignUp-Password-Validation-In-Kotlin